aseovic/npm-maven-plugin/README.md

 # Introduction

-This plugin allows you to integrate `npm` (and indirectly the rest of the Node.js toolchain) into a larger Maven build.
+This plugin allows you to integrate `npm` (and indirectly the rest of the Node.js toolchain) into a larger Maven build containing a mix of Java and Node projects.
 It accomplishes this by keeping things simple and making the following assumptions:

+1. Node projects should use the standard Node project structure, not Maven project structure.
+Maven should get out of the way.
-1. Node.js/JavaScript developers should use standard Node.js tools, such as [npm](https://www.npmjs.com), [Grunt](http://gruntjs.com), [Bower](http://bower.io),
+1. JavaScript developers should use the standard Node/JavaScript tools, such as [npm](https://www.npmjs.com), [Grunt](http://gruntjs.com), [Bower](http://bower.io),
    [Mocha](http://mochajs.org) and [Karma](http://karma-runner.github.io/0.13/index.html)
    for dependency management, build orchestration, unit and integration testing, packaging and publishing.
 Maven should get out of the way.
-1. There is already `package.json` that can be used to test, package and publish Node.js module using `npm`, so all Maven needs to do is delegate to `npm`... and get out of the way.
+1. There is already `package.json` that can be used to test, bundle and publish Node package using `npm`, so all Maven needs to do is delegate to `npm`... and get out of the way.

 This plugin defines `npm` packaging type for Maven project and delegates all phases